 A little over a year ago, I was listening to my usual mix of Broadway and Disney tunes when the YouTube recommendation algorithm suggested I watch a series of videos called the Broadway Princess Party.
-I didn’t really understand what it was, and only recognized a few of the singers (but all of the songs), but I was hooked.
-Every actress in the show was assigned a princess (the term is loose, some were not royal but just big female characters.)
+I didn’t really understand what that was, and only recognized a few of the singers (but all of the songs)…and I was hooked.
+Every actress in the Broadway Princess Party was assigned a princess (the term is loose, some were not royal but just main female characters.)
 Where else could someone watch the actress who played Jasmine on Broadway in Aladdin sing songs from Pocahontas?
 Or Moana?
 The sky was the limit!

 A few summers ago, the #ILookLikeAnEngineer campaign took off because people didn’t believe a woman in an advertisement was an engineer, showing that even in the 21st century, people still have preconceived notions of what someone who does a certain job looks like.

 I’m fortunate that I’ve never felt that I had to change myself to be taken seriously while at Bryn Mawr.
 Here, I’ve found friends, classmates, professors, and staff who are multi-dimensional.
 When I think of a computer scientist, a biochemist, or a philosopher, I think of a woman because they’re the ones I’ve been surrounded by these past four years.
 They all challenge stereotypes of typically-male-dominated fields.

 I hope to do the same, and I’ll do it while wearing my Pride and Prejudice earrings, Mulan shirt, and panda earmuffs.